 Myth: Computer operators should sit upright at the computer.

 Reality: If given a choice, four out of five workers prefer to sit slightly reclined.
 A reclined posture is less fatiguing and easier to maintain than sitting erect.
 Sitting slightly reclined also reduces pressure on the discs in your lower back.
 However, there is a difference between being slightly reclined, and slumping.
-See how much better the back is supported in Figure 1 below?

 Don't be hurt by workstation myths.
 Make sure your furniture and chair are adequate for your needs and use good work habits.
 Change postures and take frequent short breaks throughout the day.